Here’s a guide to abortion in Japan for foreigners. Read this detailed guide before you go through the surgical procedure of abortion in Japan.

 Once you are inside the doctor’s room, you will be placed on an IV.
 You will also be given medication and you will have time to rest for about two hours until your cervix softens.
 You will also be given anesthesia.

-Once the procedure is completed, you will be allowed to rest in a separate room to help gain back your lost strength.
+Once the procedure is completed, you can rest in a separate room to help regain your lost strength.
 It is quite normal to experience some bleeding after the procedure.
 You may need to bring your own sanitary towels, so it is better to confirm in advance.

 In the coming days, you will be provided medication by the clinic to help in the healing process and to help you avoid any kind of infection.